-Contemporary innovation programs lead to shifts in business offerings including design and development of new product or services.
-As a result, shifts in processes, marketing, and refinement of the business models also occur.
+Contemporary innovation programs lead to shifts in business offerings including design and development of new products, services and business models.
+As a result, shifts in processes, marketing, and refinement of the operating models also occur.

 Innovation is the management of the process from ‘cradle to grave’.
 In other words, it goes from observing an unmet need, to coming up with an idea, developing prototypes and proving your theories.
 And these prototypes, or minimum viable product (MVP) are tested through early adopters, prior to going to market.

 The leaders and innovation teams must be capable of turning these ideas into value through business strategy, productor services.
 However, it is not enough to only have the leadership or talent to dream of new ideas.